Cancer doctor Howard Smedley taken off medical register

 "He [Dr Smedley] has after the best part of three years been forced to admit to the shortcomings in Debbie's treatment," he said.

-"But he's shown no contrition and he's not apologised for the substandard treatment he's given to Debbie."'Retired from practice'
+"But he's shown no contrition and he's not apologised for the substandard treatment he's given to Debbie."

 During the fitness to practise hearing earlier in the week, Dr Smedley had admitted he did not obtain properly informed consent to the treatment he provided.